atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 !...
 lewson, grasping his hand by way of acknowledgment, answered — What 1;
-I “is pass: cannot be recalled; but I will
+I is pass: cannot be recalled; but I will
 I
-I. “hope that your lister may have her
+I. hope that your lister may have her
 II
 health restored, and feel herself ca
 I
 ^ of delpifing the unworthy man
-I “who took a base advantage of her I credulity."
+I who took a base advantage of her I credulity."
 II
 t
 ♦- '
 \'
 S!!
-!! “good will ever come of my
+!! good will ever come of my
 j: children, " laid Mr. Selby, eagerly,
-'' “while they remain in this wicked
-“town, or, indeed, in any place, with i
+'' while they remain in this wicked town, or, indeed, in any place, with i
 : Such a mother."
 1